-Cyclosporin A ReadyMade™ Solution is a filter sterilized (0.2 μm) solution of Cyclosporin A that has been dissolved in DMSO at a concentration of 5 mg/ml, ready for use in a variety of applications.
+Cyclosporin A ReadyMade™ Solution is a sterile-filtered (0.2 μm) solution of Cyclosporin A that has been dissolved in DMSO at a concentration of 5 mg/ml, ready for use in a variety of applications.
 Cyclosporin A is a natural product, a non-polar cyclic oligopeptide and calcineurin inhibitor with immunosuppressive properties.
 It was first isolated in 1971 from the fungus Tolypocladium inflatum.
 It can be used in organ-on-a-chip models to study nephrotoxicity and is also being studied for utility for coronavirus (SARS-CoV-2).

 We also offer:

 Cyclosporine A, EvoPure® (C042)